 You need to create a provision for bad debt by debiting the bad debt expense account and crediting the accounts receivable.
 Moreover, according to Accounting Standard 29 “Provisions, Contingent Liabilities and Assets”, you, as an assessee, must keep an account of the provisions that occur during the regular course of your business.

-Nonetheless, since the IT department sometimes disallows these provisions, it leads to a difference in timing between the books of accounts and accounting books as per IT Act.
+Nonetheless, since the Income Tax department sometimes disallows these provisions, it leads to a difference in timing between the books of accounts and accounting books as per IT Act.

 Thus, you will also have to create deferred assets or liabilities accordingly.
 Consider going down this route only when the timing difference in a transaction is temporary.